Exploring

 How does it work?

-Everything is tailored to how you learn best.
+I tailor my instruction to how you learn best.
 We'll start by talking about what you want to achieve, then figure out if you prefer regular weekly sessions or just booking time when you need help.
-Some people love structured curriculums where we build projects step-by-step, others prefer a more spontaneous "let's figure this out together" approach.
-I'm open to whichever works for you.
+Some people love structured curriculums where we build projects step by step, others prefer a more spontaneous "let's figure this out together" approach.
+I'm open to whichever works best with your learning style.
 All sessions happen online via Google Meet or Zoom.

 Approach to Learning